gamblevore/PicoMsg/README.md

 This is what you get back.
 Ignore the "`Remain`" field you don't need it.
 This gives you the `Length` of the data, and the `Data` itself. `Data` is allocated with `malloc` and you have to `free` it after.

+If you are a C++ expert you might try to find the C++ Spiders I have left in the code for you to discover! 🕸️ Don't worry they are friendly spiders.

 ### Utils